why-sid/why-sid/README.md

 - 👀 I’m interested in learning several new things, be it tech or non tech!
 - 🌱 I’m currently learning C and Python for Data Science
 - 💞️ I’m looking to collaborate on fun projects, especially open source
-- 📫 How to reach me on sidchourasia13@gmail.com
+- 📫 You can connect me on instagram as _why_sid

 <!---
 why-sid/why-sid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.